-My first book, She Was Wild Grass, will be released by Brink Books fall ‘26.
-The book builds off an essay I published in Lit Hub.
-Pre-orders will open spring ‘26.
+My first book, She Was Wild Grass, will be published by Brink Books September 8th, 2026

 Advance praise: